Community Fellows Program

 - Attend Community Fellows Kick-Off Meeting (late May)

-- Students work full time (35) with a community partner organization from late May-early August
+- Students work full-time (35) with a community partner organization from late May to early August

-- Attend weekly cohort meetings (on Wednesdays from 5-7) with OCEL Team
+- Attend weekly cohort meetings (on Wednesdays from 5–7) with the OCEL Team

 - Work in person, unless otherwise agreed upon with the organization